By HARRY CLARKE | EXCLUSIVE

 Mr and Mrs Schwarz and Mrs Schwarz’s son Graham Tighe were gunned town at the boundary fence about 8:30am on Thursday morning while Mrs Schwarz’s other son, Ross Tighe, fled the scene in a farm ute.

-Ross Tighe drove 40km to raise the alarm before being airlifted to Mackay Hospital where he underwent emergency surgery.
+Ross Tighe raised the alarm with a neighbour before being airlifted to Mackay Hospital where he underwent emergency surgery.

-In a sad irony, it’s understood the killings occurred a mere few hundred metres from an historic graveyard from the Normanby gold rush era, near Shannonvale’s front gate.
+In a haunting irony, it’s understood the killings occurred a mere few hundred metres from an historic graveyard from the Normanby gold rush era, near Shannonvale’s front gate.

 Having now charged Mr Young with three counts of murder and one count of attempted murder, police are working to establish exactly how the violence unfolded.